Community Mental Health and Shared Care Savings

 Takeaway

 Community wealth is the quiet economy of shared resilience.
 When people trade time, care, and experience instead of competing for survival, they generate something money cannot buy — stability through solidarity.
+Investing in community mental health means recognizing that emotional support, shared knowledge, and collective care are as critical as medical treatment itself.

 “Every time I share what I’ve learned, someone else saves a step.
 That’s what real wealth looks like.”